A possible cure for the Zika virus but are you safe this summer from mosquitoes?

 What is the Zika Virus and how can you stay safe this summer

 A cure is good news because the Zika virus, carried by mosquitoes, can lead to Guillain-Barré syndrome if you are an adult as well as some birth defects with yet unborn children.
-It won’t be ready any time soon, or this summer, but it is good news that there is a cure in the works.
-Here is a post from a few months ago we did that goes in-depth on the Zika Virus and what it’s all about.
+It won’t be ready anytime soon, but it’s good news that there is a cure in the works.
+Here is a post from a few months ago we did that goes in-depth on the Zika Virus.
 Click here to see post.
 It’s important to keep your family safe this summer in Minnesota so there are a few precautions you can take.

 Did This Blog Help You?
 If so, we would greatly appreciate if you could comment below and share on Facebook

 Have a question for us?
 Be sure to reach out on Facebook: www.facebook.com/RoveMinnesota